warda-rahim/articles/custom-vertex-ai-pipelines/README.md

 # Model Deployment Using Custom GCP Vertex AI Pipeline

 This repository contains code to create and deploy a custom GCP Vertex AI pipeline.
 We have used [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) from Kaggle as our use case.
-The idea is to highlight the workflow of deploying custom models using GCP Vertex AI, therefore the same steps can apply to any other use case.
+The idea is to highlight the workflow of deploying custom machine learning pipelines using GCP Vertex AI, therefore the same steps can apply to any other use case.
 The pipeline consists of the following components:

 - Data Ingestion
 - Data Preprocessing